rui314/mold/docs/mold.md

   Use _count_ number of threads.

 * `--threads`, `--no-threads`:
   Use multiple threads.
-By default, `mold` uses as many threads as the number of cores or 32, whichever is the smallest.
-The reason why it is capped to 32 is because `mold` doesn't scale well beyond that point.
-To use only one thread, pass `-no-threads` or `-thread-count=1`.
+By default, `mold` uses as many threads as the number of cores or 32, whichever is smaller.
+The reason it is capped at 32 is because `mold` doesn't scale well beyond that point.
+To use only one thread, pass `--no-threads` or `--thread-count=1`.

 * `--quick-exit`, `--no-quick-exit`:
   Use or do not use `quick_exit` to exit.